10 BEST Places to Stay in Lake Louise

 Baker Creek Mountain Resort

-Baker Creek Cabins
+- Expedia: Baker Creek

 If you’re seeking accommodation in a location further away from Banff’s hustle and bustle and close to Lake Louise’s natural beauty, Baker Creek Mountain Resort is a laid-back escape offering comfortable lodge and log cabin accommodations.
-The grounds and lodge make for one of the most serene settings in Banff National Park as sits along the Bow Valley Parkway.
+The grounds and lodge make for one of the most serene settings in Banff National Park, as it sits along the Bow Valley Parkway.

 You’ll get a true Canadian backcountry experience surrounded by stunning mountain scenery and vast wilderness.
 Enjoy a roaring fire under the night sky with access to outdoor fire pits.
 Retreat to your cozy room or log cabin, most of which are equipped with a wood-burning stove and kitchenette.
-Baker Creek Bistro serves genuine Canadian dishes and local craft beer that you can enjoy inside or on the patio.
+Whenever there are visitors in town, we recommend they stay along the Parkway at Baker Creek for that real Canadian experience.
+It’s an amazing stay for families looking to disconnect or couples looking to kindle some romance.
+However, keep in mind it is about a 20-minute drive from Lake Louise Lakeshore to Baker Creek.

 The Post Hotel

+It’s regarded as one of Canada’s finest luxury hotels, and the dining experience here is well-celebrated.
+It’s, without a doubt, one of the best Lake Louise hotels on this list.
 Rooms here can feel a little dated at times, but it’s an effort to keep with the original aesthetic charm of the ski lodge hotel.
 The hotel is a member of Relais & Châteaux, an association of individually owned hotels known for their high-quality level of service.

 Fairmont Chateau Lake Louise

-Fairmont Chateau Lake Louise Hotels
+- Booking.com: The Fairmont Chateau Lake Louise

 That being said, this stately resort overlooks the stunning Lake Louise, and it is an icon of the Fairmont Brand, the province of Alberta, and of all of Canada, honestly.
+The high rates certainly don’t deter people from booking as it stays booked up for most of the summer.

 On-site amenities include an indoor pool, hot tub, steam room, and fitness area with a stretching room.
 The resort spa offers many services, including massages, body scrubs, and facials.
 At Lake Louise in the winter the hotel manages the Lake Louise ice rink and ice bar!

-The Fairmont is the only place on this list of Lake Louise hotels that is actually on Lake Louise.
+If you stay at this Lake Louise hotel, you’ll also have easy access to all the best Lake Louise hikes, like the Lake Agnes Teahouse Trek, the Beehive Circuit, and Devil’s Thumb.
+Remember that the Fairmont is the only place on this list of Lake Louise hotels that is actually on Lake Louise.
 That comes with the perks of being right in front of the most awesome lakes in Alberta, and not having to deal with parking at Lake Louise, but you will always be near the crowds associated with it.

 HI Lake Louise Alpine Center

-HI Lake Louise Alpine Centre Lake Louise Hotels
+- Booking.com: HI Lake Louise Alpine Centre

 The HI Lake Louise Alpine Center is a classic mountain hostel providing access to tremendous ski, climb, hike, and mountaineering objectives.
 It’s a hostel with a mixture of dorm and private accommodation options.
 The hostel features Bill Peytos Cafe (one of the best Lake Louise restaurants!) and two large communal kitchens.

 Amenities on-site include an indoor pool, hot tub, fitness area, lounge with fireplace, library, and outdoor fireplace.
 The location is in Lake Louise village, a couple minutes drive to Lake Louise and the Lake Louise Ski Resort.
+There are not many frills here, but it’s clean and offers plenty for a comfortable budget stay.
+Wondering where to stay in Lake Louise that’s affordable?
+This is the place for you.

 Moraine Lake Lodge